 In retrospect, my trip to Chile was fantastic.
-Although flying over 30 hours from Hong Kong and dealing with jet lag was difficult, the adventure was worthwhile, and I learned a lot outside of the classroom.
-The tour was full of intelligent and educational discussions; I learned a lot about the startup ecosystem, B-corporations, and the entrepreneurial spirit.
+Although flying for over 30 hours from Hong Kong and dealing with jet lag was challenging, the adventure proved to be worthwhile.
+I learned a great deal, not just in a formal setting but also through intelligent and educational discussions.
+The tour enriched my understanding of the startup ecosystem, B-corporations, and the entrepreneurial spirit.

-One thing that struck me was the discussion about B-corporations.
-The concepts of social impact and sustainability are concepts that I agree with.
-Meanwhile, when I have the opportunity to speak with the General Manager of a Venture Capital firm, I find that he is a practitioner who places a premium on making money as rapidly as possible and becoming commercially viable.
-He has an interesting take on B-corp, believing that it puts the cart before the horse and balancing both the "B" and "corp" sides is difficult.
-I agree with his response because it reflects my own experience with the difficulty of developing a long-term company model.
+One discussion that particularly struck me revolved around B-corporations.
+I am aligned with the ideas of social impact and sustainability.
+When I had the opportunity to speak with the General Manager of a Venture Capital firm, I found that he prioritizes quick profitability and commercial viability.
+He had an interesting perspective on B-corporations, suggesting that balancing both the social ("B") and corporate ("corp") aspects is challenging.
+I agree with his viewpoint, as it resonates with my own experiences regarding the complexities of developing a long-term business model.

-As a result of my reflections, I've discovered that the primary cultural difference between Chile and Hong Kong is the inhabitants' entrepreneurial spirit.
-Most graduates in Hong Kong hope to find secure work with a good income and a regular paycheck.
-In Chile, however, only 12% of people were self-employed in 2008.
-The government of Hong Kong provides limited assistance for the startup scene.
-Most of Hong Kong's GDP is concentrated in financial services and real estate, with little diversification.
-Still, the government of Chile invests heavily in the startup Chile program, which supports two out of every ten enterprises.
+Reflecting on my journey, I've noticed that the primary cultural difference between Chile and Hong Kong lies in the entrepreneurial spirit of the inhabitants.
+In Hong Kong, most graduates aim for secure jobs with good income and a steady paycheck.
+In contrast, only 12% of Chileans were self-employed in 2008.
+The Hong Kong government offers limited support for the startup scene, as most of its GDP is concentrated in financial services and real estate, with little diversification.
+In contrast, the Chilean government heavily invests in the Startup Chile program, which backs two out of every ten enterprises.

-In contrast, despite Chile's economy being primarily reliant on copper, the government has invested extensively in importing entrepreneurs to diversify the economy and improve people's quality of life in the long run.
-Hong Kong's culture is more risk-averse than Chile's, which is more concerned with failure.
-Accepting failure is a choice, and failing quickly is the most effective way to learn.
+Despite Chile's economy being primarily copper-based, the government has made extensive investments to import entrepreneurs to diversify the economy and improve people's quality of life in the long term.
+Hong Kong's culture is more risk-averse compared to Chile, where failure is viewed as an opportunity for learning.

-I'd want to start a business in Chile and have applied for a one-year visa under the Startup Chile program.
-Following my engagement with Fundacion Mi Parque, I'm considering launching a company that specializes in technical consultancy for non-profits (NGOs).
-We live in a digital world where technology is used to revolutionize and disrupt the traditional industry.
-Many NGOs, however, may not be able to afford to have an IT staff construct their website, mobile app, or customer relationship management (CRM) tools due to a lack of resources.
-If I could secure government money and donations, I would assist those NGOs in establishing an online presence, allowing them to reduce the cost per donation and have a greater influence in making the world a better place for us.
-It would, in my opinion, be a viable business concept.
+I am interested in starting a business in Chile and have applied for a one-year visa under the Startup Chile program.
+After engaging with Fundacion Mi Parque, I'm considering launching a company that specializes in technical consultancy for non-profits (NGOs).
+We live in a digital world where technology is utilized to revolutionize traditional industries.
+However, many NGOs may not have the resources to employ an IT staff to build their websites, mobile apps, or Customer Relationship Management (CRM) tools.
+If I can secure government funding and donations, I plan to help these NGOs establish an online presence, thus reducing their cost per donation and increasing their societal impact.

-One of the key reasons I pursued an MBA was finding a solution to balancing technology and business.
-I always feel technology itself is merely a tool, but not enough to solve problems.
-It necessitates a mix of project management and cross-sectional skills and the capacity to scale business execution.
-I learned that Chile ranks 37 in service exports given the speakers' remarks, with IT accounting for 28% of the service export industry.
-Chile is ranked 7th in the world for digitization, with the best programmers.
-I see a great chance in Chile to create an IT consulting firm and connect with the Hong Kong startup community.
-I've gained a new viewpoint as a result of my international experiences in Chile, and I'm continuing to look for an answer
+One of the main reasons I pursued an MBA was to find a solution for balancing technology and business.
+I believe that technology itself is merely a tool and insufficient for solving problems on its own.
+It requires a mix of project management, cross-sectional skills, and the ability to scale business operations.
+According to the speakers, Chile ranks 37th in service exports, with IT accounting for 28% of the service export industry.
+Additionally, Chile is ranked 7th worldwide in terms of digitization, boasting some of the best programmers.
+I see a great opportunity to establish an IT consulting firm in Chile and create synergies with the Hong Kong startup community.
+My international experiences in Chile have given me a new perspective, and I continue to search for answers.